Rebornify/study-buddy/README.md

 3. Open your web browser and go to `http://localhost:8501`

-4. Register a new account or log in if you already have one
+4. Log in using your Google account

 5. Use the sidebar to navigate:
    - **Home**: Get an overview of Study Buddy
-   - **New Chat**: Start a new study session
+   - **New Study Session**: Start a new study session
-   - **Chat History**: Access your previous sessions
+   - **Previous Sessions**: Access your previous sessions

 6. To begin studying:
-   1. Go to "New Chat"
+   1. Go to "New Study Session"
    2. Upload your study materials (PDF or TXT files)
    3. Click "Upload File(s)" to process them
    4. Click "Create Assistant" to set up your AI tutor